Healthdirect Free Australian health advice you can count on.

 • Take tablets or capsules whole — don't crush or break them.

-• Take these medicines on an empty stomach, around 1 hour before or 2 hours after eating.
+• Take these medicines on an empty stomach, about 1 hour before or 2 hours after eating.

 • Try taking the medicine with a glass of water or juice.

-• Do not drink tea, coffee, milk, chocolate, cola or wine with your medicine.
+• Do not drink tea, coffee, milk, chocolate, cola or wine with your medicine or in the hour after.

 When should I see my doctor?

 The type of treatment you need will depend on what is causing your anaemia.
 Do not start taking medicines without first seeing your doctor.
-They will prescribe a medicine based on how severe your anaemia is, the availability and cost of medicines and how your body responds to the medicine.
+They will prescribe a medicine based on:

 Before taking medicines for iron-deficiency anaemia, tell your doctor or pharmacist if: